darklordgrep/Mapbits/Documentation/Lodestar_Tutorial.md

 You can use Dynamic Actions to respond when a feature in a layer is clicked.
 Right-click the Lodestar Layer page item and click "Create Dynamic Action".
 Set "When / Event" to "Component Events / Feature Clicked [Mapbits Lodestar Layer]".

-If you attach an Execute JavaScript Code action, then the JavaScript code can access the feature that was clicked using 'this.feature', which is a [MapGeoJSONFeature](https://maplibre.org/maplibre-gl-js/docs/API/types/maplibregl.MapGeoJSONFeature/).
+If you attach an Execute JavaScript Code action, then the JavaScript code can access the feature that was clicked using `this.data.feature`, which is a [MapGeoJSONFeature](https://maplibre.org/maplibre-gl-js/docs/API/types/maplibregl.MapGeoJSONFeature/).
 It has a "properties" field with the extra columns from the layer's query, an "id" field with the ID column (if any), and references to other relevant MapLibre objects.

+The JavaScript code also has a `this.data.isTopmostLayer` property.
+This is true if the feature is the topmost thing that was clicked, or false if there is another feature rendered above it at the clicked point.
+This can be used to filter out duplicate events if there are multiple layers.

 If a map layer has any Feature Clicked dynamic actions, then the cursor will change to a "pointer" appearance when you hover over a feature in that layer.